wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

     `CassandraTableInterface`, rather than getting a `Session` from `CassandraAdmin`.
 Such a restriction would make it easier to manage what objects are doing what with the currently open `Session.`
+- The code for column-name translation is kind of a mess right now.
+I wanted to share the layout capsule code as much as possible between the HBase and Cassandra Kiji implementations.
+The layout capsule contains a `ColumnNameTranslator` already, so to share that code, but to enable a different translator for Cassandra Kiji, I had to make `CassandraColumnNameTranslator` a subclass of `ColumnNameTranslator`, which is okay, but really they should both be separate implementations of a much smaller interface (mostly likely).
+Yikes!
+In the interest of making more progress, I left this code ugly for now and moved on, but we need to clean this up later (and possibly reorg it).

 ### Performance